Improving conversion through an optimised sales funnel

 Impact

-Detailed event tracking initiated
+Detailed event tracking implemented

 This redesign focused on improving the experience and reducing risk, not just increasing form submissions.